pywbem/pywbemtools/docs/pywbemclicommands.rst

 WBEM server itself:

 * :ref:`Server brand command` - Get the brand of the server.
-* :ref:`Server get-centralinsts command` - List central instances of mgmt profiles on the server.
+* :ref:`Server centralinsts command` - List central instances of mgmt profiles on the server.
 * :ref:`Server info command` - Get information about the server.
 * :ref:`Server interop command` - Get the Interop namespace of the server.
 * :ref:`Server namespaces command` - List the namespaces of the server.